FOOD POISONING

 a man eats a steak in Texas

-How to deal with food poisoning while traveling—and how to avoid it altogether
+How to deal with food poisoning while travelling—and how to avoid it altogether

-Some countries have a reputation for putting travelers at a higher risk for gastrointestinal illnesses.
+Some countries have a reputation for putting travellers at a higher risk for gastrointestinal illnesses.
 But you can get sick from an improperly handled meal anywhere in the world.

 A man attempts to eat a 72-ounce steak at a restaurant in Amarillo, Texas.
-Meats—particularly undercooked ones—are among the top causes of food poisoning for travelers.
+Meats—particularly undercooked ones—are among the top causes of food poisoning for travellers.

 Pad thai from a Bangkok street vendor or raw milk cheese from a bistro in France taste delicious in the moment.
 But for many travelers, the local dishes that make trips meaningful sometimes give them food poisoning—and the wrong sort of vacation memories.